 Serial entrepreneur and former Global Education and Corporate Communications Executive, Tam Williams is the President of She’s It LLC, a lifestyle technology company which focuses on a HEALTHy WELLthy mindset to Live Life GRAND!
-With the company’s first technology app with the patented feature My Personal Body Blueprint (MPBB), this makes Tam one of a handful of black women owned technology inventors.
+It is through the 15 topics that Tam helps to Shape the Conversation for a HEALTHy WELLthy mindset.
+The company’s first technology app with the patented feature My Personal Body Blueprint (MPBB), this makes Tam one of a handful of black women owned technology inventors.

 Tam has been an advocate for women and women’s rights many years having held board seats at Girls, Inc. Philadelphia, Women’s Business Enterprise National Council, Minority Supplier Development Council, Women Impacting Public Policy and Ellevate Network.
 Tam was also named one of 25 Influential Black Women by Mobil Oil and The Network Journal.
 Her op-ed “Bank, Car Makers Get Bailouts While Main Street Drives the Economy” received national acclaim.